ein3108/autograder/readme.md

 ## Overview

-This short script is designed to help automate grading of programming assignments.
+A short python script designed to help automate grading of programming assignments.
+[Full documentation is available here!][aghome]

 ## Details